POETSII/tinsel/doc/Architecture.md

 will select the one with the lowest address.
 This means that the order in which messages are received by software is not neccesarily equal to the order in which they arrived at the mailbox.
-Given the *partially-ordered* nature of POETS, we feel that this is an acceptable property.
+Given the *partially-ordered* nature of POETS, we feel that this is a reasonable property.

 Sometimes, a thread may wish to wait until it can send or receive.
 To avoid busy waiting on the `tinselCanSend()` and `tinselCanRecv()`